 2. To turn on CDC at the table level, run this command for each table:

 EXECUTE sys.sp_cdc_enable_table @source_schema = N'SchemaName', @source_name =N'TableName', @role_name = NULL; GO

-Then run the following command to increase the retention period for the transactions in the T-Log:
+3. To increase the retention period for the transactions in the T-Log, run this command:

 EXEC sys.sp_cdc_change_job @job_type = 'capture' ,@pollinginterval = 3599; GO

-When configuring ongoing replication for a SQL Server instance, it's a best practice to set the pollinginterval to retain changes for one day (86400 seconds).
-However, there is a known issue with some versions of SQL Server, so if the value of pollinginterval is set to more than 3599 seconds, then the value resets to the default, which is five seconds.
+There is a known issue with some versions of SQL Server.
+If the value of pollinginterval is set to more than 3599 seconds, then the value resets to the default of five seconds.
 When this happens, the T-Log entries are purged before AWS DMS reads them.
-To see which versions are still impacted by this issue, see the Microsoft documentation for Incorrect results occur when you convert "pollinginterval" parameter from seconds to hours in sys.sp_cdc_scan in SQL Server.
+For information on this issue, see KB4459220 - FIX: Incorrect results occur when you convert "pollinginterval" parameter from seconds to hours in sys.sp_cdc_scan in SQL Server on the Microsoft website.

-After you create an AWS DMS task, you can monitor the status of your migration task.
-If you stop the task and resume the task after one hour, it might fail because the T-Log has been truncated and AWS DMS doesn't have the required log sequence numbers (LSNs) because of the issue mentioned previously.
-To prevent this, follow these steps:
+After you create an AWS DMS task, monitor the status of your migration task.
+If you stop the task and resume the task after one hour, then it might fail.
+The T-Log is truncated and AWS DMS doesn't have the required log sequence numbers (LSNs) because of the issue mentioned earlier.
+To prevent this issue from occurring, complete these steps:

 use [DBName] exec sys.sp_cdc_stop_job;